alvwjya/WADS-Final-Project/README.md

 CLOUD_URI:"<CLOUDINARY_URL>"
 ```

-Aftter that, run `npm start` to start the server.
+After that, run `npm start` to start the server.
 The default port for the server is at port `3000`.
 To check it, you can open your browser and go to `localhost:3000`.

 ### Backend
 To run this service, you need to create environment variable file `.env`.
 The environment variable should have the spesified variable